Alex10101/tar/readme.md

     Then specify your filename in body.path of GET /tar request.
     This create the readline interface with read stream of your file .piped by zlib.createGunzip command.

+    cron.js removes expired files.
+    As it goes from filename i think this is the cron job.

 __Performance :__